ytyou/ticktock/README.md

 # TickTock
-An OpenTSDB-like Time Series Database.
+An [OpenTSDB](http://opentsdb.net)-like Time Series Database.
 It is not 100% compatible with OpenTSDB.
-However, you can use TCollector to send data to it; you can use Grafana to query it (select OpenTSDB as the data source type).
+However, you can use OpenTSDB's [TCollector](https://github.com/OpenTSDB/tcollector) to send data to it;
+you can use [Grafana](https://grafana.com) to query it (select OpenTSDB as the data source type).

 Highlights
 ----------